Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Interaction with Mapping[KT, VT]

-A TypedDict type can be consistent with Mapping[KT, VT] types other than Mapping[str, object] as long as the union of value types on the TypedDict type is consistent with VT.
-It is an extension of this rule from the typing spec:
+A TypedDict type can be assignable to Mapping[KT, VT] types other than Mapping[str, object] as long as all value types of the items on the TypedDict type is assignable to VT.
+This is an extension of this assignability rule from the typing spec:

-• A TypedDict with all int values is not consistent with Mapping[str, int], since there may be additional non-int values not visible through the type, due to structural subtyping.
-These can be accessed using the values() and items() methods in Mapping
+• A TypedDict with all int values is not assignable to Mapping[str, int], since there may be additional non-int values not visible through the type, due to structural assignability.
+These can be accessed using the values() and items() methods in Mapping,

 For example: